-Pelvic floor dysfunction can result from impaired relaxation and coordination of pelvic floor and abdominal muscles.
-Pelvic floor muscles can become strained and include urinary incontinence, constipation, discomfort during sex, and pain in the lower back, pelvic region, genitals or rectum.
+Pelvic floor dysfunction can result from impaired relaxation and coordination of pelvic floor and abdominal muscles, sometimes causing bladder control issues, constipation, discomfort during sex, and pain in the lower back, pelvic region, genitals or rectum.
 We understand that these can be difficult subjects to talk about, and that it can be alarming to experience the symptoms and read about the conditions behind them, especially as a new parent.

 Our approach to treatment